Paolo Prodi: Career

 Prodi taught modern history at the University of Trento, of which he was the rector from 1972 to 1978 and dean of the Faculty of Letters from 1985 to 1988, the Sapienza University of Rome, and the University of Bologna, of which he was the dean of the Faculty of Teaching from 1969 to 1972.
 He was also president of the Giunta Storica Nazionale (formerly Giunta Centrale per gli Studi Storici) and a member of the Austrian Academy of Sciences and Accademia Nazionale dei Lincei.
 In 1965, he was one of the founders of the cultural and political association Il Mulino, with which he published several of his major works, such as Giuseppe Dossetti e le Officine bolognesi, Il sacramento del potere.
 Il giuramento politico nella storia costituzionale dell'Occidente, Il Sovrano Pontefice.
 Un corpo e due anime, Il tramonto della rivoluzione, Settimo non rubare, Storia moderna o genesi della modernità?, and Una storia della giustizia.
 Dal pluralismo dei fori al moderno dualismo tra coscienza e diritto.

 Considered one of the leading experts in the history of law and of the Catholic Church, Prodi founded in 1973, together with Jedin, the Italian-German Historical Institute of Trento, which he directed for more than two decades.
+In the 1992 Italian general election, Prodi was a candidate for Leoluca Orlando's The Network; he later abandoned this movement, in disagreement with Orlando's stance in favour of the abrogative referendum proposals that were subjected to popular approval in the 1993 Italian referendum.
+In 2000, he won the saggistica (non-fiction) category of the Premio Nazionale Letterario Pisa.
 In 2007, he was awarded the Alexander von Humboldt Prize.

-In the 1992 Italian general election, Prodi was a candidate for Leoluca Orlando's The Network; he later abandoned this movement, in disagreement with Orlando's stance in favour of the abrogative referendum proposals that were subjected to popular approval in the 1993 Italian referendum.
+For more times, Paolo Prodi was invited by and gave some lectures at the Grand Orient of Italy.